alanjern/behavior-explanation/Experiment 1A/Model/README.md

 Code tested and run in Python 3.

+* `model.py`: Generates predictions for all models except the non-probabilistic model.
+* `nonprob_model.py`: Generates predictions for the non-probabilistic model.

-TODO: Maybe explain what the main variables are at the end of the file and what the main files are.
-Need to explain that these are not the model predictions in the figures.
-Some post-processing happens that is explained in the text and happens in the R analysis script
+Note that these predictions are not the final predictions that appear in the paper.
+Some post-processing is done by `analyzedata.R` to obtain the best-fitting model parameters first.

 This code was originally written by [AJ Piergiovanni](https://github.com/piergiaj) and edited by [Alan Jern](https://github.com/alanjern).